Phù Cát Air Base: USAF use

 In late 1965, with the buildup of U.S. airpower in South Vietnam, the existing air bases were becoming overcrowded.
 In September, plans to build an air base at Qui Nhon were suspended when the site conditions were found to be unsuitable.
 In January 1966 a site in Phù Cát District 24 km north of Qui Nhon was identified.
 In late February 1966 Military Assistance Command, Vietnam decided to build a new jet-capable base at Phù Cát.
 In April 1966 forces from the Republic of Korea Army Tiger Division secured the area for base construction, with the construction crews arriving in May.
-The Vietcong harassed construction, with booby-traps and sniper fire killing 3 Korean soldiers.
+The Vietcong harassed construction, with booby-traps and sniper fire killing three Korean soldiers.

 On 23 December 1966 USAF units began moving to the half-completed base.
 At this time the runway was a 3000 ft long dirt strip while the taxiways and parking areas were covered in Pierced steel planking (PSP).
 The 459th and 537th Troop Carrier Squadrons both equipped with C-7A Caribous began operations from the base on 1 January 1967.
 Base facilities by this time included wooden barracks, a mess hall, recreation facilities and utilities.
 By late March 1967 a 10000 ft by 125 ft asphalt runway together with sealed taxiways and parking aprons had been completed.
 Later in the year a fuel line was constructed to the base, from a tank facility on the outskirts of Qui Nhon.

-On 1 April 1967 the 1883d Communications Squadron of the 1964th Communications Group, Air Force Communications Service, officially arrived at Phu Cat from Qui Nhon Airfield to the south.
+On 1 April 1967 the 1883d Communications Squadron of the 1964th Communications Group, Air Force Communications Service, officially arrived at Phu Cat from Qui Nhon.

 The 37th Tactical Fighter Wing (37th TFW) began operations from the base in April 1967.
 The 37th TFW comprised the following F-100 Super Sabre equipped squadrons: